 For every busy manufacturing employee wishing they had an extra arm, collaborative robots can provide high-tech arms with cameras and motion sensors, designed with different reaches and payloads.
 Unlike traditional “autonomous” one-job machines, collaborative robot technology can mimic multiple hand-arm movements required for repetitive tasks such as inspecting small auto parts or wheel hub assemblies.

 Collaborative robots can be used to free employees from repetitive tasks so they can focus on tasks that require more advanced skills.
 For example, three people who previously focused their time on inspecting a single bin can now be assigned to jobs like driving a forklift, according to Brian Pelke, president of Kay Manufacturing in Calumet City, Illinois.
 “We want them to use their brains more than their hands,” Pelke said.

-Pelke recently touted the many ROI benefits of collaborative robots in .
+Pelke recently touted the many ROI benefits of collaborative robots in a Chicago Tribune article.
 Pelke purchased his first collaborative robot for less than $50,000 and had it fully operational within 30 days.
 It took employees less than 90 minutes to complete the basic programming tutorial.

 Pelke states cobots have saved Kay about $150,000 in packing costs by shifting machine operator duties away from packaging completed parts.
 Pelke noted the machines can consistently detect visual defects in auto parts, whereas humans — who may become tired or distracted — only catch the defects 9 times out of 10.

 Another benefit of cobots is their mobility, which lets them adapt to almost any workspace.
 Most of the machines weigh well-under 80 pounds and have a footprint of mere inches.
 They require far less power to operate than traditional robots and can be redeployed for multiple applications without changing production layouts.
 Ideal for small jobs and quick changeovers, cobots perform

 recurrent tasks at very high levels of consistency.